robertjdoig/telement/Pablo_Larenas_Report.md

 ![alt text](blueprint_screenshots/Pablo/p_06.png)
 *white box meshes used to design the first level rooms, hallways and obstacles*
 ![alt text](blueprint_screenshots/Pablo/p_1.png)
-*final view in editor mode from intro room, lava pit and water key room*
+*final view in editor mode from intro room, lava pit and water key room with blueprint actor on it*
 ![alt text](blueprint_screenshots/Pablo/p_02.png)
-*final view in editor mode from two puzzle rooms: rolling balls and floating platforms*
+*final view in editor mode from two puzzle rooms: rolling balls and floating platforms with blueprint actor on it*
 ![alt text](blueprint_screenshots/Pablo/p_03.png)
-*final view in editor mode from two puzzle rooms: collapisng walls and lever + spikes*
+*final view in editor mode from two puzzle rooms: collapisng walls and lever + spikes with blueprint actor on it*

 #WORKING WITH BLUEPRINTS

-During the preproduction stage I created basic BP, using matinee actors for animations and basic triggers.
-The main idea was prototype basic interactions that could be understandable and used by programmers as a baseline.
+During the preproduction stage I created the basic level Blueprints, using matinee actors for animations and basic triggers systems based on collapsing box overlapping and keyboard imputs.
+The main porpuse of these blueprints was prototype basic interactions that could reflext the main aspects of the level design, being understandable and usable by programmers as a baseline to develop more complex versions of them.
-All these blueprints were perfected by Matthew and Robert when the interaction and mechanic requirements became more complex.

 **BASIC LEVER**